 "Yeah, Jacob drives for us," says the middle aged balding man with massive coke bottle glasses who is standing outside of the 115th Street depot with a cane in hand.
 "Him and his cousin Richard.
 They're off today, but they'll both be in on Monday morning at 9am to pick up their paychecks."

-You have gained Marker M .
-Please note this in your case log.
+Circle Marker Bl in your case log.